qguv/essays/_posts/2015-03-28-alignment.md

 ---

 My friend [recently posted][the original] about [systems of alignment][WP alignment] like those found in tabletop role-playing games.
-They talk in the post about a conversation I had with yet another friend of mine.
-I'll respond by clarifying my views and proposing a couple interesting theories about character alignment and harmony.
+They mention a conversation I had with someone else, and I'd like to clarify my views a bit and propose some theories about character alignment and harmony in fiction.

 First, some background.